 - If this is initiated at the earliest possible opportunity, it can be used to identify any gaps which the pre-school setting can then work to help advance before the child starts school.

 It is recommended that a baseline record should be completed for each child during the spring, which is then shared with the parents so they are encouraged to contribute and help their child develop new skills.

 Nursery Resources provides a Getting to Know Me booklet that can help with this process.
 The booklet contains areas for both the child and parent to contribute, as well as a section for key workers to record important information, giving them a simple, standardised way of recording a child’s progress towards being ‘school ready’.

 2. Involvement of Parents and Carers

-Creating and maintaining an effective relationship with parents during this time of transition makes sure the parent or carer understands the process, has understanding of their child’s development, and has the information they need to work with their child at home to prepare for starting school.
+Creating and maintaining an effective relationship with parents during this time of transition makes sure the parent or carer understands the process, has an understanding of their child’s development, and has the information they need to work with their child at home to prepare for starting school.